gohugoio/hugo/content/hosting-and-deployment/hosting-on-keycdn.md

 ## Create a KeyCDN Pull Zone

 The first step will be to login to your KeyCDN account and create a new zone.
 Name this whatever you like and select the [Pull Zone](https://www.keycdn.com/support/create-a-pull-zone/) option.
-As for the the origin URL, your site will be running on [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/getting_started_part_one.html) with a URL of `https://youruser.gitlab.io/reponame/`.
+As for the origin URL, your site will be running on [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/getting_started_part_one.html) with a URL of `https://youruser.gitlab.io/reponame/`.
 Use this as the Origin URL.

 ![Screenshot of KeyCDN's pull zone creation page](/images/hosting-and-deployment/hosting-on-keycdn/keycdn-pull-zone.png)